eliranwong/UniqueBible/installation/windows_anaconda3.md

-# Installation on Windows - An Example
+# Installation on Windows - with Anaconda 3

 There are different ways to install python library and dependencies.
 Below is an example using Anaconda python distribution.